billimek/dotfiles/hosts/nas/README.md

   * built-in 1GB LAN
   * Mellanox MT26448 PCI 10GB SFP+

+### supermicro X11SCA-F notes

+* in order to have working IPMI video and iGPU passthrough in the BIOS configuration set `Primary Display : PCI` and `Internal Graphics: Enable` (**more to add to this laster as experiments continue**)
+* in IPMI, set fan control to "standard speed" to avoid blasting the fans at 100%
+* to adjust the fan speed alerting thresholds for larger slower fans, use `sudo ipmitool sensor thresh CPU_FAN1 lower 300 300 400` to set the lower, upper, and critical thresholds for the fan speed sensor

 It is installed with the NixOS iso installation media.
 These are the steps initially taken to install NixOS, though once the config is setup it can just be re-used for future re-installs if needed.
 This assumes you have booted into a NixOS install image from a USB stick and that we will be using systemd-boot.
 Following the [manual installation steps](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual):

 root shell and set password to continue from ssh session: